 Q // What is the best guidebook and where can I get a guidebook?

-The best guidebook is the most current printed guidebook, authored by Ray Ellington and published by Wolverine Publishing.
-It may be purchased online (search for: Red River Gorge Rock Climbs) and is also available for sale at various climbing related businesses and gyms.
-A percentage of the profits from sales of the Wolverine guide are being donated to the RRGCC.
+The best guidebook is the most current printed guidebook, and there are three: Miller Fork Climbing authored by Ray Ellington and published by Red River Climbing LLC, Red River Gorge North authored by Dustin Stephens and published by Wolverine Publishing, and Red River Gorge South authored by Blake Bowling and published by Wolverine Publishing.
+They may be purchased online (MFRP, North, South) and are also available for sale at various climbing related businesses and gyms.
+A percentage of the profits from sales of the guidebooks are being donated to the RRGCC.

 Q // Where can I get route information for Red River Gorge?